 ▶ Calendar shows month's phases at a glance

-▶ Data pane gives additional details: azimuth, altitude, distance, apogee, perigee, transit, and more
+▶ Data pane gives additional details: azimuth, altitude, distance, apogee, perigee, zenith, and more

 ▶ Share moon image/data via email, Facebook, Google+, Twitter, ...